Traditional Education vs Modern Education in 2025

 - While technology plays a central role in modern education, not all students have equal access to it.
 This increases the gap between individuals who can and cannot use digital tools.

-The Altera Institute's Take to Modern Education
+The Altera Institute's Take on Modern Education

 Altera’s PGP in Applied Marketing has three unique elements: